- Nanotechnology 101

 Goal 1: Advance a world-class nanotechnology research and development program.

-- The broad NNI R&D portfolio invests at the frontiers and intersections of many disciplines, including biology, chemistry, ecology, engineering, geology, materials science, medicine, physics, and social sciences.
-Activities targeted toward this goal include support for fundamental research, use-inspired research, applications research, and technology development.
-The research efforts of the NNI agencies continue to be executed through a balanced mix of funding ranging from single-investigator grants to research centers and user facilities, each of which plays a unique and vital role in the discovery and innovation process.
+Nanotechnology offers a paradigm that crosses scientific disciplines and therefore provides a unique motivation for exploring the intersections between traditional disciplines.
+The broad nanotechnology R&D portfolio invests at the frontiers and intersections of many areas, including biology, chemistry, computer science, ecology, engineering, geology, materials science, medicine, physics, and the social sciences.
+Activities targeted toward this goal span a broad continuum, from support for basic and foundational research, through use-inspired and applications research, and into technology development.
+The research efforts of the NNI agencies continue to be executed through a balanced mix of funding ranging from single-investigator grants to collaborative research teams and networks, research centers, and user facilities.
+Research efforts also include extramural research and research within Government laboratories, each of which plays a unique and vital role in the discovery and innovation process.

-1.3 Identify and support goal-oriented nanoscale science and technology research aimed at national priorities informed by active engagement with academia, industry, and other stakeholders.
+1.2.
+Identify and support nanoscale science and technology research driven by national priorities and informed by active engagement with stakeholders.